christianogodinho/CrewAIStockAgent/README.md

 CrewAI - StockAgent is an application for consulting the stock market using GPT3.5-TURBO.
 After selecting the ticket of your choice, you'll receive stock price history, news and predictions in the simple but efficient user interface.

+### Important:

+The application uses OpenAI's LLM which runs on paid querries made for the ML model.
+Therefore, consult your cradit and billing information at 'https://platform.openai.com/settings/organization/billing/overview' for continuous usage of the application.

 ## Functionalities

 - **User-Friendly Interface**: Easy to use clean UI with fast response.